barfowl/OpenSubdiv/documentation/bfr_overview.rst

 Parameterization
 ================

-Each face of a mesh has an implicit local 2D parameterization, and that parameterization is used to evaluate the Surface for that face.
+Each face of a mesh has an implicit local 2D parameterization whose 2D coordinates are used to evaluate the Surface for that face.

-As a starting point, *Bfr* adopts the parameterizations defined elsewhere in OpenSubdiv for quadrilateral and triangular patches, for use with 4- and 3-sided faces in most cases:
+*Bfr* adopts the parameterizations defined elsewhere in OpenSubdiv for quadrilateral and triangular patches, for use quadrilateral and triangular faces:

 +----------------------------------------------+----------------------------------------------+
 | .. image:: images/bfr_param_patch_quad.png   | .. image:: images/bfr_param_patch_tri.png    |